EgoAlpha/prompt-in-context-learning/PromptEngineering.md

 ### 3.2 Generate the specified programming language
-The large language model can write python (or other programming language) code for the corresponding task based on natural language descriptions.
+The large language model can write Python (or other programming language) code for the corresponding task based on natural language descriptions.
 In this kind of task, the code generated by the large language model can sometimes be wrong, but we can feed the wrong code directly to the large language model, and it will humbly admit the error to debug and correct the code.
 In the following example, we require the model to implement the aggregation of the contents of a large number of EXCEL tables according to our prompt, to aggregate all EXCEL transcripts into a total transcript table, and to reorder them according to the total score.

 👁️ **[Prompt example]**:

-    Suppose you are a programmer who is skilled in writing programs in python language.
+    Suppose you are a programmer who is skilled in writing programs in Python language.
-    I need to summarize all the EXCEL table data in the given folder, into a given EXCEL table, write python requirements as follows:
+    I need to summarize all the EXCEL table data in the given folder, into a given EXCEL table, write Python requirements as follows:
     1. In the sub-table, the columns are candidate number, candidate name, training mode, major number, major name, major ID, major course name, English score, political score, math score, major course score, total score and remarks.
 But there is no marking in the first line .
     2. The format of the total table should be the same as the sub-table, and the data in the sub-table should be ranked from highest to lowest according to the total score.
     3. Make a progress bar to indicate the amount of data that has been copied.